tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/最佳实践/Filebeat 接入 CKafka_intl_en.md

 #------------------ kafka -------------------------------------
 output.kafka:
-  version:0.10.2 //Set the value to the open-source version of the CKafka instance.
+  version:0.10.2 // Set the value to the open-source version of the CKafka instance.
   # Set to the access address of the CKafka instance
   hosts: ["xx.xx.xx.xx:xxxx"]
   # Set the name of the target topic